 Certain FN+function key combinations are predefined (but redefinable).
 They are labeled with symbols above the F1 through F5 keys.
-Their FN functions are shown by small icons above the keys.
-You can print and insert a new icon-label strip that shows other applications you assign to the FN function keys.
+Their FN functions are shown below.
+Your OmniBook comes with an icon-label strip for Windows for Workgroups that you can swap for the Windows 95 icon-label strip.
+You can also print and insert a new FN-key label that shows other applications that you assign to the function keys.